hellerve/ptolemy/README.md

 experiments, reflections on phyllotactic mechanism in the 2D layout of galaxies, and an art print for my girlfriend, so I cannot complain.

+* [Stylizing Animations by Example](http://graphics.pixar.com/library/ByExampleStylization/paper.pdf) by **Pierre Bénard et al.** (2013)

+Wow, this was dense.
+I can't say I understood all of the math—but then I don't think that's expected.
+What I can say is that this is more of a reference paper than one you would read for fun, but maybe that's just me.
+I'm not sure of the general usefulness of having read it, other than for the issue at hand (taking pictures and interpolating the frames between them by models).

 ### Books

 * [You Can't Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)